ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 on track in the right direction, and your input will help me figure it out.
 Thanks!

-TODO(tazjin): Rewrite the last section to highlight that the primary UX paradigm of Emacs is *interactive text* (from which fluidity is derived).
-This ties together stuff like muscle memory being universal across programs.
+TODO(tazjin): Restructure sections: Intro -> Introspectability (and story) -> text-based UIs (which lead to fluidity, muscle memory across programs and "translatability" of workflows) -> Outro.
+It needs more flow!

 TODO(tazjin): Highlight more that it's not about editing: People can derive useful things from Emacs by just using magit/org/notmuch/etc.!